geri-m/minimal-consent/README.md

 OneTrust or UserCentrics.

 How to Test
+0) Remove Cookies/Application Data for eg: https://www.gitlab.com
 1) Load Extension
 2) Open a Webpage with a CMP (eg: https://www.gitlab.com)
-3) CMP will be managed and the Icon with switch to green for 3 seconds.
+3) CMP will be auto-declined and the Icon with switch to blue for 3 seconds.

 ## Development Setup